dell/OpenManage-Enterprise/Python/README.md

 - Subcategory ID - Filter by a specific subcategory.
 The list is long - see the --get-subcategories option for details
 - Subcategory name - Same as above except the name of the category instead of the ID
 - Message - Filter by the message generated with the alert
-- TimeStampBegin - Not currently available.
-See https://github.com/dell/OpenManage-Enterprise/issues/101
+- TimeStampBegin - Filter by starting time of alerts with format YYYY-MM-DD HH:MM:SS.SS
-- TimeStampEnd - Not currently available.
-See https://github.com/dell/OpenManage-Enterprise/issues/101
+- TimeStampEnd - Filter by ending time of alerts with format YYYY-MM-DD HH:MM:SS.SS
 - Device name - Filter by a specific device name
 - Group name - Filter alerts by a group name
 - Group description - Filter alerts by a group description